Sch3lp/when-git-breaks/README.md

 Java convention says: lowercase your package names: `vagrancy`.

 #### Exercise
 The `exercise-snake` branch contains a new directory `com/lyrics/Vagrancy` (mind the case).

-The `exercise-lower` branch contains a commit to rename the `com/lyrics/Vagrancy` directory to all lowercase: `com/lyrics/vagrancy`.
+So let's check that out as our starting position.

     git checkout exercise-snake

+Now rename `Vagrancy` to lowercase `vagrancy` and perform a `git status`.

+_nothing to commit_?
+But, but, but, but I renamed the directory to lowercase!?
+What gives GIT?!

+So how do we do this properly?

+Let's reset back to our starting branch with `git reset --hard`.

+So if `mv com/lyrics/Vagrancy com/lyrics/vagrancy` doesn't work, maybe if I prepend it with git it might work?

+Try it!
+I'm getting `fatal: renaming 'com/lyrics/Vagrancy' failed: Invalid argument`.

+So let's just try it with an intermediary step:

+    git mv com/lyrics/Vagrancy com/lyrics/vagrancytmp
+    git mv com/lyrics/vagrancytmp com/lyrics/vagrancy
-    git merge exercise-lower
+    git status

-What does your directory look like?
-Is it `Vagrancy` or `vagrancy`?
+Git recognized that we really wanted to rename it!
+Pure barry!

+Another way to do it without `git mv` is to rename it to a temp folder, commit that, then rename it to the actual lowercase folder and `git commit --amend`.

+When you `git show`, git also tells you it recognized the rename:

+    rename from com/lyrics/Vagrancy/.gitkeep
+    rename to com/lyrics/vagrancy/.gitkeep

+That's it!